spyctra/spyctra/docs/source/spyctra_man.rst

    :type new_spyctra: spyctra

 .. py:function:: spyctra.copy(self, *user_copy, quiet=0)

    Copy the selected spyctra.

    :param user_copy: The spyctra to copy.
 Default is all, i.e. *self.count*.
    :type user_copy: int or iterable[int] or None
+   :param quiet: A flag that suppresses output during copy.
+   :type quite: int[0, 1] or bool
    :return: A new spyctra object.
    :rtype: spyctra

 .. py:function:: spyctra.decimate(self, number=0)

    Average *self.data* at each x value across number of spyctra.

    :param number: The number of spyctra to average.
 If *self.count%number* > 0, decimate will ignore the remainder.
-If *number* == 0, decimate by *self.count*.
+If *number* == 0, will decimate by *self.count*.
    :type number: int

 .. py:function:: spyctra.exp_mult(self, FWHM)